jb-santos/svyEffects/README.md

 Best Approach to Calculating Predicted Probabilities and Marginal Effects from Limited Dependent Variable Models.” *American Journal of Political Science*.
 57(1): 263-277.

+Rainey, Carlisle.
+2016.
+“Compression and Conditional Effects: A Product Term Is Essential When Using Logistic Regression to Test for Interaction.” *Political Science Research and Methods* 4(3): 621-639.

+Norton, Edward C., Hua Wang and Chunrong Ai.
+2004.
+Computing Interaction Effects and Standard Errors in Logit and Probit Models. *The Stata Journal* 4(2): 154-167.

 Stephenson, Laura B; Harell, Allison; Rubenson, Daniel; Loewen, Peter John, 2020, “2019 Canadian Election Study - Online Survey,”